 An elegantly crafted Hermes scarf is highly prized and priced and this translates to impressive profit margins.
 The company made a big splash by introducing a sari for India.
 The sari is a silk cloth draped around a woman’s body and is a must for many Indian women for special events and formal evenings.

-Hermès bags are handcrafted and are priced at an eye-popping $150,000.
+Hermès bags are handcrafted and are priced at an eye-popping $20,000.
 The company sells its products through a network of 310 stores, including 219 directly operated stores worldwide.
-Revenue in the fourth quarter of 2021 was up 70%, with Asian revenues ex-Japan rising 29%.
+Revenue in the first half of 2023 was up 25%, with Asian revenues ex-Japan rising 28%.